In regard to energy-efficient HVAC installation in Nashville, there’s good news for your family at tax time.

 Is There a Maximum Amount I Can Claim?

-Yes, there’s a lifetime restriction of $500 per location.
-This means if you have claimed this reduction in prior years, you are required to decrease any credit you claimed earlier.
+Yes, there’s a lifetime restriction of $500 per home.
+This means if you have claimed this reduction in prior years, you are required to lower any credit you claimed earlier.

-If you have claimed the maximum amount, you won’t be eligible for any extra reductions through this extension.
+If you have claimed the maximum amount, you won’t be eligible for any other incentives with this extension.

-Credits have a limit for a couple of eligible solutions:
+Credits have a limit for a couple of participating equipment:

 - Windows and skylights—$200